git reset

 modified: file

-As I mentioned git reset [<tree-ish>] <path>
+As I mentioned git reset [<tree-ish>] <path> will reset the reference of <path> in our

-index to reflect whatever tree we pass in or by default whatever commit HEAD
+index to reflect whatever tree we pass in or by default whatever commit HEAD points to.

-right now will update index to reference the
+That means running git reset file right now will update index to reference the

-is pointing to, which is state B
+same file state that HEAD is pointing to, which is state B.

 > git reset file